Roads are treated on a priority basis: primary, secondary and other roads.

 My street is not salted and it can be difficult to get out onto the main roads – what can I do?

-Around 2,700 grit bins are provided at locations where there is a specific need, such as a steep hill or sharp bend, that is not on our priority gritting routes.
+We have 2,880 grit bins at locations where there is a specific need, such as a steep hill or sharp bend, that is not on our priority gritting routes.
 These bins are intended for residents’ use to help keep local streets and paths clear.
-Find your nearest grit bin.

 This will also help elderly neighbours who might not be able to clear their own paths.

-The public can pick up small quantities of salt to treat their own local streets from our recycling centres.
+The public can pick up small quantities of salt to treat their own local streets from our recycling centres and we have community salt stocks at 14 locations across the area.

 How do you decide if and when to salt the roads?